Rahul, Nadda pay tributes to ex-CM Virbhadra Singh in Shimla | Politics

 On Thursday, Singh's body was kept at his residence, Holly Lodge, here for the entire day for 'antim darshan'.

-Then, it was kept at the state Congress office from 11.40 am to 1 pm.

-A large number of supporters of Virbhadra Singh had their 'antim darshan' of the departed leader at both the places amid chanting of slogans like 'Raja sahab, amar rahein', 'Jab tak sooraj chand rahegaa, Raja sahab ka naam rahega' and 'Raja nahi fakir tha, janta ki takdeer tha'.
+A large number of supporters of Virbhadra Singh had their 'antim darshan' of the departed leader at both the places amid chanting of slogans.

 On Saturday, the body will be kept at Padam Palace from 8 am to 2 pm before the funeral at 3 pm.